Find Affordable College Courses

 12 Yearly Graduations

 The 18th most popular school in the country for criminology majors who are seeking their master's degree is San Jose State University.
 Each year, around 36,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 12 people received their master's degree in criminology from San Jose State.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 58% were women.
+During the most recent year for which we have data, 12 people received their master's degree in criminology from San Jose State.
+Around 71% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+Data shows that San Jose State graduates that hold this degree go on to make a median salary of $48,720.

 11 Yearly Graduations